HROlive/Deep-Learning-Week/README.md

 > - learn how to effectively parallelize training of deep neural networks on single and Multi-GPUs;
 > - understand how to leverage the LRZ AI Systems to perform all the above tasks.

-This workshop was co-organised by LRZ and NVIDIA Deep Learning Institute (DLI).
+This course was co-organised by LRZ and NVIDIA Deep Learning Institute (DLI).
 Material developed by NVIDIA was supplemented by vendor-neutral material developed by LRZ.
 All instructors were NVIDIA certified University Ambassadors.

 <a name="information"></a>
 ## Information